 Arrange your own flowers

-Don’t pay the markup to get flowers delivered by FTD and the like.
+Don’t pay the markup to get flowers delivered.
 Instead, put together a beautiful Easter flower arrangement by buying colorful and cheap flowers at your supermarket (Trader Joe’s has great prices) and mixing and matching them yourself.
 Use vases you already have at home.
 (If you don’t, I promise your neighbors will have plenty you can borrow, buy for cheap or get for free.)
 Carnations are often cheap and come in a rainbow of colors.

 Invest in decorations you can reuse